TACC/SyncMeTool/README.md

 ## To install

-   1. Install lua and luaposix on your computer if they are not already there.
+   1. Install lua, luaposix and luafilesystem on your computer if they are not already there.
 On linux system they can be installed with your package manager.
 On a Mac, it a little more complicated.
       Please install lua and luarocks via brew.
-Then use luarocks to install luaposix:
+Then use luarocks to install luaposix and luafilesystem:

          % brew install lua

          % brew install luarocks

          % luarocks install luaposix

+         % luarocks install luafileystem

    2. Clone this repo.